MoOfficial0000/RocketLeagueDex/RLDexTOSandPP.md

 8. No Cheating: Do not use any third-party programs, softwares or exploits to gain an advantage that is unfair in the bots.
 Do not share accounts.
 Farming is not allowed.
 Do not impersonate staff or other users.

+9. No Misuse: You must not use the bot speicifically to harass, defame, bring harm or ruin other players' reputation.
+Any behaviour or actions used to coerce, intimidate or otherwise cause emotional or reputational harm is disallowed.

-9. Privacy and Data: Rocket League Dex & Dragon Ball Dex collects minimal user data necessary for its functionality.
+10. Privacy and Data: Rocket League Dex & Dragon Ball Dex collects minimal user data necessary for its functionality.
 We do not share this data with third parties.
 Do not share personal information, including passwords, addresses, or financial details, through the bot.

-10. Reporting Violations: If you witness any violations of these rules and terms of service, please report them to the team or any staff.
+11. Reporting Violations: If you witness any violations of these rules and terms of service, please report them to the team or any staff.
 Failure to do so will result in possible actions.

 # Privacy Policy

-11. Rocket League Dex & Dragon Ball Dex collects the following data from Discord:
+12. Rocket League Dex & Dragon Ball Dex collects the following data from Discord:
 User IDs, this is used to identify you inside our database.
 Server (or guild) IDs, this is used to store settings necessary to the bots' operation.
 Channel IDs, this is used to know in which channel should the items spawn.